grafana/Grafana-Alloy-for-Beginners/README.md

 - We will use the `prometheus.relabel` component to relabel metrics data we are scraping from the Postgres database.
 - We instruct Alloy to send (`forward_to`) the transformed data to the `prometheus.remote_write.mimir.receiver` component.
 - We define two rules to define the relabeling operations we would like to perform.
-- The first rule adds a new label called `group="infrastructure"` to metrics scraped from the Postgres database.
+- The first rule adds a new label called `group= "infrastructure"` to metrics scraped from the Postgres database.
 - The second rule adds a new label called `service="postgres"` to metrics scraped from the Postgres database.

-- Note that the rules are evaluated top down, so the order matters!
+- Note that the rules are evaluated top-down, so the order matters!
 ```
 prometheus.relabel "postgres" {
     forward_to = [prometheus.remote_write.mimir.receiver]